-The main house's most striking feature is the central circular tower which spans three floors from where the other rooms sprout from.
-The building is faced with local granite with terracotta roofing and decorative features.
-When designing the villa Manini used the castles of Lombardy, Northern Italy, as his inspiration and as a whole Villa Sassetti takes on a somewhat romanesque appearance.
-At the time of writing restoration of the interior is on-going and remains closed to the public.
+The most striking feature of the house is the central circular tower.
+It spans three floors from where the other rooms sprout out from.
+The exterior is faced with local granite and topped with terracotta roofing.
+When Manini designed the villa, he used the castles of Lombardy, Northern Italy, as his inspiration, giving Villa Sassetti a somewhat Romanesque appearance.
+At the time of writing, restoration of the interior is ongoing and remains closed to the public.

 High season 10h00 – 18h00, Low season 09h00 – 17h00